imimim-username/v3-migrationSnapshot/README.md

 - **rpcCall.py** - Utility module for making RPC calls to blockchain networks
 - **runDuneQuery.py** - Utility module for interacting with Dune Analytics API

+Adjust the minimum shares values for each script as deemed appropriate.

 ## Output

 Both scripts generate CSV files containing: